uriweb/uri-modern/README.md

 * Stages adopt prompter arrow from CL superhero component
 * Makes Stages content-independent
 * Adds action button for "Connect"
+* Fixes an issue with images and hyperlinks in search and filter results
 * Updates development tools

 For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/163/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).